zigpy/zha-device-handlers/README.md

 ### SmartThings

 - tagV4 exposed as a device tracker in Home Assistant and reports battery.
 The current implementation will use batteries rapidly.

+#
+### Thanks

+- Special thanks to damarco for the majority of the device tracker code
+- Special thanks to Yoda-x for the Xioami attribute parsing code
+- Special thanks to damarco and Adminiuga for allowing me to bounce ideas off of them and for listening to me ramble